Greg Fischbach: ESA and ESRB

 Fischbach was one of the co-Founders of the ESA (Entertainment Software Association) and ESRB (Entertainment Software Rating Board) in the mid-1990s, and served as its Chairman for two years.
 The former is the videogame industry association which acts in part as a lobbying group; the later is the industry rating board, which is a non-profit, self-regulatory body that independently assigns content ratings, and enforces advertising guidelines for the videogame industry.
 Fischbach served on the boards of these organizations from 1994 to 2004.

 Hampton Farms Ventures

 Fischbach is a Founder and Managing Partner of Hampton Farms Ventures, formed in the Fall of 2004.
 Hampton Farms advises, invests and consults with companies in technology, media, games and entertainment.

 He is Vice Chairman of the Board of Directors of Yoostar Entertainment and a member of its executive committee.

 Personal life

 Gregory Fischbach is married to Linda Fischbach.
-Together they have a son Benjamin David Fischbach, who graduated from the University of Vermont.
+Together they have two sons, Jason and Benjamin David Fischbach, who graduated from the University of Vermont.
 He worked as a brand manager at Acclaim Entertainment.

 Fischbach's wife Linda is a sales associate for Sotheby's International Real Estate.
 The family lives in New York.